Plant Showdown: Russian Sage vs. Lavender

 Both are low maintenance and tough…

 Russian sage and lavender are easy to care for.
 Each plant flourishes when placed in locations with well-drained soil and full sun.
 Once established, neither needs frequent maintenance.
+Both are drought-tolerant once rooted, and both thrive in full sun with excellent drainage, making them well-suited for gardeners who want reliable color without a lot of upkeep.

 Lavender can’t stand much water.
 Russian sage, however, can grow in dry-to-medium soil.
 And while both plants can deal with less-than-ideal soil conditions, for lavender, the poorer the quality of the soil (even sand), the better.
 Don't waste your nutrient-rich compost on it!